adsabs/adsabs-dev-api/README.md

 * *qtime* is the time taken to process the actual search
 * *api-version* reflects the version of the API endpoint being used.
 This value is also returned in the HTTP header *X-API-Version*.

-The *results* section of the response will include the actual data of the found documents.
+The *results* section of the response will include the actual data of the metrics data.

 ## Metrics Help